icgc-argo/argo-docs/docs/registering-samples.md

 * Submitter Sample ID
 * Sample Type

 During sample registration, **ARGO IDs** will be assigned to your program data.
-Any attempts to submit data  which does not refer to a previously registered samples will result in an error, i.e you will be prompted to complete sample registration before any clinical or molecular data is submitted.
+Any attempts to submit data that does not refer to a previously registered samples will result in an error.
+You will be prompted to complete sample registration before any clinical or molecular data is submitted.

 ## Registering Samples
 1. Navigate to the **Submission** area in the top menu.